dev-yoonik/YK-Face-DotNetCore-SDK/README.md

  If you're interested in using YooniK.Face API for identification purposes, please visit our [sample project](https://github.com/dev-yoonik/YK-Face-SDK-DotNetCore/tree/main/YooniK.Face/YooniK.Face.Client.Sample).

+## YooniK Face API Details

+For a complete specification of our Face API please check the [swagger file](https://dev-yoonik.github.io/YK-Face-Documentation/).

 ## Contact & Support

 For more information and trial licenses please [contact us](mailto:tech@yoonik.me) or join us at our [discord community](https://discord.gg/SqHVQUFNtN).